oravirt/ansible-oracle/roles/orasw_meta/README.md

 Defines the list of known Patches in `ansible-oracle`.

+Patch files are expected to be found by their `filename` under `oracle_sw_source_local`, or `oracle_sw_source_www` respectively, unless a `filesource` dict element provides a full path / complete URL to the patch file.

 Usage of this variable:

-If a complete software repository with pathches is used with a nfs-mount, this variable is not needed.
+If a complete software repository with patches is used with a nfs-mount, this variable is not needed.

 #### Default value